jasongrimes/fretboardfoundation/_pages/index.md

 It’s also the most thorough way to master Western harmony on the fretboard.

-## Why this method?

-I created Fretboard Foundation because after decades of study, I had grown deeply unsatisfied with the traditional method of guitar teaching.

-And though I searched for most of my life, I could never find a straightforward explanation of the core knowledge that was obviously possessed by those I considered masters of the art.
-They would share bits and pieces of wisdom, but it was always incomplete and left a tremendous amount unsaid.
-It had yet to be analyzed and distilled into an accessible method.

-Eventually, I assembled it myself.
-The result is Fretboard Foundation.

 ## What’s different about Fretboard Foundation?

 ### Get good enough to jam, right away